hareemxd/process-wiki/Configuration Management Handbook/CM01 Control Changes Process/CM01-002 Perform Changes Process/CM01-002-01 Version Control.md

 A checked in version is considered an **Internal Release**.
 See **CM-02-003** for details on referencing versions in a project baseline.

-Certain files may require a teammate's review before release; see **CM-02-001  Internal Review**.
+Certain files or repositories might enforce a teammate review upon locking; see **CM-02-001  Internal Review**.

 ---
 **Document Control**